Partial and eager loading of app fields

 }

-In some cases, it is useful to know the identifiers of objects to which access is not available.
-To instruct the system to return the identifiers of objects to which access is not available, you need to explicitly specify the fetching of the field __id
+To get the identifiers of items to which access is not available, you need to explicitly specify the fetching of the field __id

 :